MetroChimneyPDX

 The flue is the passage in your fireplace responsible for allowing smoke to rise up and exit.
 The dimensions of your flue, as well as every component of your zero-clearance fireplace, are based on carefully coordinated measurements.
 As smoke ascends through your flue, it adheres to the flue walls as soot, gradually obstructing the flue’s interior.

-Since the flue of a Zero Clearance Fireplace is usually an 8″ round pipe (as depicted in the picture below) that runs up the interior of wooden or brick enclosures, it tends to accumulate soot and close down more rapidly than a masonry fireplace during use.
+Since the flue of a Zero Clearance Fireplace is usually an 12 to 16 inch round liner pipe (as depicted in the picture below) that runs up the interior of wooden or brick enclosures, it tends to accumulate soot and close down more rapidly than a masonry fireplace during use.
 Solid particles burn as carbon, commonly known as soot, and can accumulate, diminishing the interior dimensions of your flue, rendering it less effective.
 More significantly, creosote is an unavoidable by-product of burning wood, forming when wood smoke condenses on the inside of a cool chimney.
 Zero Clearance fireplaces should undergo annual cleaning if used.

 If creosote is left unattended and allowed to accumulate over time, it can superheat and transform into 3rd degree creosote.
 (The picture below illustrates 3rd Degree Creosote in a masonry flue and is provided as a visual example.)